NigelWGMajor/jam-box/nix-notes.md

 Currently replacing the nav bar with noFlex difinintions to avoid the IE and Edge wrapping and justification issues.

+This is done.

+Known limitation: the header and footer depths for the mid-zone to avoid are hard-coded.
+I'd prefer this to be self-calibrating.

 ## Latest: